Event details

 ‘What happens when political authority becomes the subject of online erotic parody?
 The paper presented uses quantitative text analysis to explore thousands of fanfiction works about Donald Trump, showing how digital communities transform political power into satire.
 We suggest that such fanfiction operates as a form of grassroots political critique that destabilizes hegemonic masculinity and reimagines the presidency through humor, intimacy, and excess.
 In doing so, we rethink the archive not as a static repository of knowledge, but as a participatory space where meaning is collectively produced and contested.’

-Alissa Vavinova – Linguistics
+Alissa Vavinova (MA) – Linguistics

 ‘To what extent can a persona-prompted Large Language Model align with domain-specific linguistic profiles in realistic online contexts?
 Using principal component analysis and linguistic feature extraction, we compared comments generated from OCEAN-based LLM personas and a neutral agent against real human Reddit comments.
 The results show that while LLM personas did adapt to different online domains, they consistently occupied more formal, lexically dense positions than human comments, meaning their stylistic alignment remains imperfect.
 These findings demonstrate how computational methods can evaluate the authenticity of AI-generated language, pointing toward more nuanced and reliable AI communication.’